Arthur Calwell: Personal life

-Calwell's first marriage was to Margaret Mary Murphy in 1921.
-She died the following year in 1922, and ten years later, on 29 August 1932, he married Elizabeth (Bessie) Marren, a strong-willed, intelligent and well-read Irishwoman who was social editor (as "Cecilia") of the Catholic weekly newspaper, the Tribune.
+Calwell's first marriage was to Margaret Mary Murphy (1893-1922) on 10 September 1921.
+She died five months later, on 23 February 1922.

+He married Elizabeth (Bessie) Marren (1893-1981) ten years later, on 29 August 1932.
+She was a strong-willed, intelligent and well-read Irishwoman, from Derrylin, Fermanagh, Ireland who was social editor (as "Cecilia") of the Catholic weekly newspaper, the Tribune.
 In 1933 they launched the Irish Review as the official organ of the Victorian Irish Association.
 Calwell had met Elizabeth at Irish language classes run by the Gaelic League in Melbourne, and retained an interest in and fluency in the language.

-Calwell and his second wife had two children, Mary Elizabeth (b.
-1934) and Arthur Andrew (b.
-1937).
+Calwell and his second wife had two children: Mary Elizabeth (b.
+1 December 1934), and Arthur Andrew (b.
+1 June 1937).
 His son, known as Art, died of leukaemia in June 1948 at the age of eleven.
 Calwell was profoundly affected by his son's death, and subsequently wore only black neckties.
 His wife later recalled it as "the cruellest blow Arthur has ever suffered.
 In fact, he has never been the same since that dreadful day".
 Calwell's daughter was described by The Canberra Times in 1995 as his "most passionate defender and admirer".
 In 2013, she published a sympathetic biography of her father titled I Am Bound to Be True, hoping to "correct what she believes is the maligning of his legacy".

 Outside of the political arena, Calwell was a devotee of the North Melbourne Football Club and was the first life member of the club.
 He was always devoted to the Roman Catholic Church despite his many conflicts with church leaders.
 He was made a Knight Commander with Star of the Order of St Gregory the Great (KC*SG) by Pope Paul VI for his lifelong service to the church.
 This was despite much of the local hostility to Calwell by some Catholic bishops, who supported the splinter Democratic Labor Party.